| |

 are homesteads at Togston Barns, East Togston, and Togston Low-hall.

-Though in the list of fortalices of 1415 no mention is made
+Though in the list of fortalices of 1415 no mention is made of any

-Lawson-Smith's house until about 1820, when it was taken down by Mr. T.
+until about 1820, when it was taken down by Mr. T. G. Smith, to his

-G. Smith, to his subsequent and lasting regret.
+subsequent and lasting regret.

-Togston of the king in sergeanty.
+the manor of Togston of the king in sergeanty.

 N In the year 1200 Ralph fitz Peter paid 50 marks for having